-Rachel T. Moresky, MD, MPH, focuses on developing an evidence base for best practices in emergency medicine in resource-limited settings around the world.
-Dr. Moresky's clinical and public health expertise have driven her work in humanitarian assistance, disaster response, as well as the design of educational and health-systems process interventions to strengthen acute care delivery at all levels of the health care system in sub-Saharan Africa.
-Dr. Moresky's current research centers on the development of tools to support delivery of acute care in resource limited settings including task- shifting emergency care, injury surveillance, healthcare-seeking behavior and child survival.
-Her commitment to forming international partnerships that improve emergency medical care in rural settings led to the creation of the Systems Improvement at District Hospitals and Regional Training of Emergency Care (sidHARTe) Program, a joint initiative between Columbia University and the Ministries of Health in Ghana and Rwanda to improve the quality of care delivered to undifferentiated, acutely ill patients.
-As the founding director of the Columbia University International Emergency Medicine Fellowship at NewYork-Presbyterian Hospital of Columbia and Cornell, Division of Emergency Medicine, Dr. Moresky combines her field experience in international health systems, humanitarian assistance, and disaster mitigation and response, to mentor future leaders in international emergency medicine and humanitarian action.
-Over the last 15 years, Dr. Moresky has partnered and implemented projects with Ministries of Health, WHO, USAID, and other NGOs mainly in East and West Africa, Southeast Asia and Eastern Europe.
-In addition, Dr. Moresky completed a two-year International Emergency Medicine Fellowship at Brigham and Women's Hospital, Harvard University.
+Rachel T. Moresky, MD, MPH, focuses on developing an evidence base for best practices in emergency care systems in resource-limited settings around the world.
+Dr. Moresky's clinical and public health expertise, has driven her work in humanitarian assistance, disaster response, innovative educational and health-systems interventions to strengthen acute care delivery in sub-Saharan Africa, Southeast Asia and Eastern Europe.
+Dr. Moresky's current research centers on the development of data driven national programs and toolkits to support the assessment, implementation of quality acute care in resource limited settings.
+Her commitment to forming international partnerships led to the creation of the sidHARTe - Strengthening Emergency Systems Program.
+Since 2008, the sidHARTe Program partners with governments and local institutions to deliver high-quality, resource-appropriate acute care through technical assistance, implementation support and science, capacity building and national policy development.
+As the founding director of the Columbia University International Emergency Medicine Fellowship at NewYork-Presbyterian, CU Emergency Medicine Department, Dr. Moresky combines her field experience in international health systems, humanitarian assistance, and disaster mitigation and response, to mentor future leaders in emergency care systems and humanitarian action.
+Over the last 20 years, Dr. Moresky has partnered and implemented projects with Ministries of Health, WHO, USAID, MSF, IRC, NYC-Medics and other NGOs.
+In addition, Dr. Moresky completed a two-year International Emergency Medicine Fellowship at Brigham and Women's Hospital at Harvard University.

 BS, 1991, Brown University